 - It's great for meal prepping.
 If you have a pan large enough to handle it, you can easily double or even triple this recipe to make larger portions.
 Note you may need to work in batches, but that's okay because dinner (or lunch) for the week can be ready soon.

-- It's pretty healthy.
-Packed with protein, this low carb dinner option is a great addition to your meal plan and diet.
-Use a low sodium soy sauce to make it even healthier too.
+- It's pretty good!
+Packed with protein, this dinner option is a great addition to your meal plan and diet.
+Use a low sodium soy sauce to make it even better too.

 Chicken- You will need some diced skinless chicken breasts to make the "bites" in this recipe.
 This means cutting them into 1-1.5 inch cubes so that they are bite sized.